 Alternatively, thinking in terms of basis functions gives us another perspective.
 We can view the response activities of a family of receptive fields as a representation of the input image.
 If linear, an activity is the result of a projection of an image on to a basis function (receptive field weights).
 Given such a representation we can begin to ask questions like:

 1. Is the neural basis set complete?
 Can any image be represented?

-2. A closely related question is: Is any information lost?
+2. Are image representations unique?
+Is any information lost?
 I.e. we do the inverse transformation, can the original input be reconstructed?